-Both families include many extensions to the architecture versions to which they were designed.
-In particular, the e300 family offered a software-based alternative to the more hardware-intensive MMU definition of the operating environment architecture (OEA, or Book III) of the original architecture.
-Book E and the EIS offered an architected alternative to such features as well as many architectural extensions, such as the performance monitor, cache management features, and the signal processing engine (SPE).
+Both families include many extensions to the architecture versions to which they were designed, such as the performance monitor, cache management features, and the signal processing engine (SPE).
 The SPE, implemented on e500v1 and e500v2, defines an extensive set of 64-bit, two-element vector instructions and includes a set of floating-point instructions as an alternative to the one defined by the PowerPC architecture.
 To facilitate such special-purpose extensions, Book E introduced the concept of auxiliary processing units (APUs) and allocated resources such as instruction opcode space and SPRs that encouraged the development of such functionality.

 Since the restructuring of the architecture (now referred to collectively as the Power Architecture model), most of those APUs are now a formal part of the portion of the architecture designated for embedded devices and published in the Power ISA specification, released in 2006.
 Figure 1 shows the relationship between the different environments.
-Note that the e300 family is part of the Power Architecture model; the e500 family is part of the embedded environment of the Power ISA.
+Note that the e600 family is part of the Power Architecture model; the e500 family is part of the embedded environment of the Power ISA.

 It is especially important to note that, although the structure of the architecture has changed considerably, most of the functionality changes have been relegated to operating system-level features (such as the MMU and interrupt models described above).
-As Figure 1 illustrates, the application-level programming model, that is the base set of instructions and registers, remains consistent across the e300, e500, and all other Power Architecture devices.
+As Figure 1 illustrates, the application-level programming model, that is the base set of instructions and registers, remains consistent across the e600, e500, and all other Power Architecture devices.